 The primary differences between the two frequencies are range (coverage) and bandwidth (speed).
 The 2.4 GHz band provides coverage at a longer range but transmits data at slower speeds.
 The 5 GHz band provides less coverage but transmits data at faster speeds.
 Most smart home devices utilize the 2.4 GHz band because it is better suited for longer ranges and transmission through walls and solid objects.
 2.4 GHz is better if you need more range on your devices or you have a lot of walls or other objects in the areas where you need coverage.

-The Smart Hub requires 2.4 GHz Wi-Fi for initial set up.
-If your router is only set to 5 GHz band, you will need to add or set up a 2.4 GHz wireless band to your router in order to pair and set up the Smart Hub.
+The Smart Hub requires 2.4 GHz Wi-Fi.
+If your router is only set to 5 GHz band, you will need to add or set up a 2.4 GHz wireless band to your router in order use the Smart Hub.
 If you are unsure about how to do this, please contact your wireless router provider or refer to your router’s instruction manual.
 This will need to be done prior to beginning the hub set up process.

-The Smart Hub requires 2.4 GHz Wi-Fi for initial set up.
+The Smart Hub requires 2.4 GHz Wi-Fi.
 If your Wi-Fi router is set up with both 2.4 GHz and 5 GHz under the same name, the hub should connect automatically to the correct frequency.
 If the 2.4 GHz and 5 GHz bands have different names, you will need to select the 2.4 GHz band in order to connect the hub.

 Can I operate my Smart Shades from anywhere in the world using the Smith & Noble Smart Shades app on my Apple® or Android™ device?

 Yes.
-You can adjust your shades and blinds from anywhere using the Smith & Noble Smart Shades App as long as your Smart Hub is connected to your home’s internet network.
+You can adjust your motorized shades, blinds and drapery hardware from anywhere using the Smith & Noble Smart Shades App as long as your Smart Hub is connected to your home’s internet network.

-A Scene is a combination of pre-programmed actions for your shades and blinds.
+A Scene is a combination of pre-programmed actions for your motorized shades, blinds and drapery hardware.
 Scenes allow you to customize a series of actions together to create an event and to easily adjust the lighting in your home throughout the day.
 Scenes can be controlled on the app or by voice control.